A quadratic algorithm for road coloring: Finding a stable pair

 \section{Finding a stable pair}

 In this section, we consider an aperiodic complete deterministic automaton $\A$ over the alphabet $A$.
-We design an algorithm for finding an equivalent automaton with a stable pair, which has a linear-time complexity.
+We design a linear-time algorithm for finding an equivalent automaton which has a stable pair.

-In order to describe the algorithm, we give some definitions and notations.
+In order to describe the algorithm, we give some definitions and notation.

 Let $\R$ be the subgraph of the graph of $\A$ made of the red edges.
-The graph $\R$ is a disjoint union of connected component called \emph{clusters}.
-Since each state has exactly one outgoing edge in $\R$, each cluster contains a unique (red) cycle with trees attached to the cycle at their root.
+The graph $\R$ is a disjoint union of connected components called \emph{clusters}.
+Since each state has exactly one outgoing edge in $\R$, each cluster contains a unique (red) cycle with trees attached to the cycle at their roots.
 If $r$ is the root of such a tree, its \emph{children} are the states $p$ such that $p$ is not on the a red cycle and $(p,a,r)$ is an edge.
-If $p,q$ belong to a same tree, $p$ is an \emph{ancestor} of $q$ (or $q$ is a \emph{descendant} of $p$) in the tree if there is a red path from $q$ to $p$.
+If $p,q$ belong to the same tree, $p$ is an \emph{ancestor} of $q$ (or $q$ is a \emph{descendant} of $p$) in the tree if there is a red path from $q$ to $p$.
+Note that in these trees, the edges are oriented from the child to the parents and the paths from the descendant to the ancestors.

+If $q$ belongs to some red cycle of length greater than $1$, its \emph{predecessor} is the unique state $p$ belonging to the same cycle such that $(p,a,q)$ is an edge.
+In the case the length of the cycle is $1$, we set that the predecessor is $q$ itself.

-For each state $p$ of the cluster, we define the \emph{level} of $p$ as the distance between $p$ and the root of the tree containing $p$.
-If $p$ belongs to the cycle, its level is null.
-For each state we denote by $\Root[p]$ the root of the tree containing $p$.
+For each state $p$ belonging to some cluster, we define the \emph{level} of $p$ as the distance between $p$ and the root of the tree containing $p$.
+If $p$ belongs to the cycle of the cluster, its level is thus null.
+The \emph{level of an automaton} is the maximal level of its states.
 A \emph{maximal state} is a state of maximal level.
-A \emph{maximal cluster} is a cluster containing a maximal state.
 A \emph{maximal tree} is a tree containing at least one maximal state and rooted at a state of level $0$.
-The \emph{level of an automaton} is the level of a maximal state.
-A \emph{maximal root} is the root of a maximal tree.
+A \emph{maximal root} is the root of a maximal tree and a \emph{maximal child} of a maximal root $r$ is a child of $r$ having at least one maximal state as descendant.

-Let $\C$ be the red cycle of a cluster and $k$ its length.
-We number its states from $0$ to $k-1$ along the cycle.
-If $p$ belongs to the cycle, we denote this number by $\num[p]$.